 Diane AllenDiane grew up on the family farm near Greenville, NC and has the accent to prove it.
 She studied Wildlife Biology and Science Education at North Carolina State University.
 Although she didn’t start out to become a teacher, after teaching in a variety of settings for almost 30 years she knows this is what God intended from the start.
 Diane credits two special professionals for inspiring her in this profession and teaching her valuable lessons.
 Mrs. Moss skipped lunch to supervise the complete dissection of a frog brain during her high school biology class, from whom she learned that every student needs the inspiration of a teacher excited about their subject and to have the opportunity to experience success on a difficult task.
 NCSU professor, Dr. Forest Hentz , would not let her quit college chemistry and supported her through weeks of grueling tutorials, from which she learned that successful students learn to persevere and study effectively with compassionate support and strict high standards.
 Diane taught a variety of science courses in a public high school for several years.
 After having children, she taught math, chemistry and biology part-time at the community college.
 Since beginning to homeschool, she has taught many different science classes through co-ops and small groups.
 She also owns and operates a testing and consulting business for homeschoolers.
 Diane’s interests are reading, writing her blog, hiking, soccer (she is a card carrying soccer-mom), and, most important of all - teaching Bible Study and mentoring women at her church.
 She and her husband live in Fuquay Varina, NC where they have successfully homeschooled two sons and continue to homeschool their high school daughter.

-Jamie AndersonHelping students become confident public communicators is a passion that Jamie Anderson has shared with the homeschool community during the past decade, after being “called home” from a demanding public relations career.
+Jamie AndersonHelping students learn how to become confident public communicators is a passion that Jamie Anderson has shared with the homeschool community during the past decade, after being “called home” from a demanding public relations career.
 Jamie graduated from Iowa State University in 1984 with a bachelor’s degree in Journalism and Mass Communication.
 After working at radio stations in Iowa and Minnesota, she moved to Colorado for twelve years, working in public relations for the National Cattlemen’s Association.
 She taught public speaking workshops for adults and students all over the country in her career as a public relations professional.
-Jamie currently teaches speech, debate and writing in her local homeschool tutorial program.
+Jamie has been teaching speech, debate and writing in her local homeschool tutorial program.
+“Studies show that children who learn effective public speaking skills rise to the top 5% and are selected for advancement in their colleges, employment and communities.
+They're better equipped to live with confidence and grace, to reach their goals, and to have eternal impact," says Summit Ministries' Jeff Myers.
+Jamie is the faculty adviser for Landry Academy's student-run newspaper, The Scholar's Script.
+She and her husband, a pilot for JetBlue Airways, have three sons; one is a college graduate and two are being homeschooled.
 “Studies show that children who learn effective public speaking skills rise to the top 5% and are selected for advancement in their colleges, employment and communities.
 They're better equipped to live with confidence and grace, to reach their goals, and to have eternal impact," says Summit Ministries' Jeff Myers.
 Jamie is the faculty advisor for Landry Academy's student-run newspaper, The Scholar's Script; sponsor of the Speak Now Chapter of the Institute for Cultural Communicators; and a relay center coordinator for Operation Christmas Child.
 She and her husband, a pilot for jetBlue Airways, have three sons; one attends The King’s College in NYC, and two are being homeschooled.

 Tom AndersonTom is a 23 year law enforcement veteran and is currently the Police Chief for the Statesville Police Department located in North Carolina.
 He started with the department as a patrol officer and rose through the ranks to his current position.
 Tom spent many years as an investigator and has been involved in many criminal investigations.
 One such case was the Marshall Brown homicide which has been recently profiled in season one, episode one of the Investigative Discovery channel’s televised series, “I Almost Got Away With It”.
 Being an investigator helped give Tom an evidence geared mind that spawned a love for the study of Creation Science.
 Tom and his wife Jennifer were blessed to spend over three years teaching the high school Sunday school class a combination of creation and flood science at their church, Front Street Baptist in Statesville N.C.
 In addition to his work at the Police Department, Tom is a board member for the North Carolina Police Executives Association and is currently serving as president of the association.
 Tom is also a North Carolina Certified training instructor and has taught curriculum classes and Basic Law Enforcement Training (BLET) at Mitchell College located in Statesville N.C. for many years.
 Tom is currently an Adjunct Professor for Gardner-Webb and Kaplan Universities teaching various criminal Justice classes.
 Tom holds his Masters and Bachelors degrees in Criminal Justice and is passionate about teaching criminal justice related topics.
 Tom and Jennifer have been married for 23 years.
 They have a daughter Kalyx, who is 14 years old and has been homeschooled since the 3rd grade.
 While Jennifer is the primary teacher and facilitator, Tom enjoys being in charge of home school games, PE, and play time.
 When not working and teaching, Tom enjoys spending time with his family (especially in Disney), working out, reading and studying creation science and Biblical prophecy.